 Hence, depending upon the business necessities, non-resident investors (NRI) have the option in which he can opt for a specific legal entity, incorporate or register the same and contribute to the huge business opportunity in one of the firmest growing economies in the world.

-Now, Let’s discuss some of the most common queries in the form of FAQ which I have received from my clients and NRI friends.
+Now, Let’s discuss some of the most common queries in the form of FAQs that I have received from my clients and NRI friends.

 - At least, how many members (s)/ partner(s) are prescribed for the private company/ LLP?

 At least 2 members should be there, in case of a private limited company.
 Like-wise, at least 2 partners are required to form an LLP.